Water use varies based on many different factors, but everyone can take steps to conserve. Follow our steps below to get started saving like a pro.

 |Total outdoor water budget||=|

 To compare your outdoor water budget with your outdoor/summer water use, subtract your average winter use (step #3) from your highest summer average gallons per day (GPD) shown in a July/August bill.

-Get a copy of EBMUD's Plants and Landscapes for Summer-Dry Climates, an award-winning book to help you plan your new landscape.
+Plants and Landscapes for Summer-Dry Climates: EBMUD’s award-winning book is full of ideas and inspiration to help you plan your new landscape.